chinapedia/wikipedia.abstract.en/Page/Riboflavin.md

 Industrial uses

-Riboflavinspectra.jpg RiboflavinSolution.jpgs that will show the passage of a visible laser beam.]]RiboflavinSolutionAndBlueLaser.JPG
+s that will show the passage of a visible laser beam.]]

 Because riboflavin is fluorescent under UV light, dilute solutions (0.015–0.025% w/w) are often used to detect leaks or to demonstrate coverage in an industrial system such a chemical blend tank or bioreactor.
 (See the ASME BPE section on Testing and Inspection for additional details.)

 Industrial synthesis

-Micrococcus_riboflavin.jpg The industrial scale production of riboflavin using diverse microorganisms, including filamentous fungi such as _Ashbya gossypii_, _Candida famata_ and _Candida flaveri_, as well as the bacteria _Corynebacterium ammoniagenes_ and _Bacillus subtilis_.[62]
+The industrial scale production of riboflavin using diverse microorganisms, including filamentous fungi such as _Ashbya gossypii_, _Candida famata_ and _Candida flaveri_, as well as the bacteria _Corynebacterium ammoniagenes_ and _Bacillus subtilis_.[62]
 The latter organism, genetically modified to both increase the production of riboflavin and to introduce an antibiotic (ampicillin) resistance marker, is employed at a commercial scale to produce riboflavin for feed and food fortification.
 The chemical company BASF has installed a plant in South Korea, which is specialized on riboflavin production using _Ashbya gossypii_.
 The concentrations of riboflavin in their modified strain are so high that the mycelium has a reddish/brownish color and accumulates riboflavin crystals in the vacuoles, which will eventually burst the mycelium.
 Riboflavin is sometimes overproduced, possibly as a protective mechanism, by some bacteria in the presence of high concentrations of hydrocarbons or aromatic compounds.
 One such organism is _Micrococcus luteus_ (American Type Culture Collection strain number ATCC 49442), which develops a yellow color due to production of riboflavin while growing on pyridine, but not when grown on other substrates, such as succinic acid.[63]

 History